Sugar Cane (musical group): "Montego Bay"

 The group recorded their version of the Bobby Bloom hit, "Montego Bay".
 It was produced by P. Bellotte and released on Ariola 7716.
 John Wishart gave the song a very good review in the August 12 issue of Record Mirror with Wishart saying that "Montego Bay" was such a good song that it could withstand any treatment.
 He said that in some ways it was an improvement on Bobby Bloom's 1970 hit and it was nice to hear men and women sharing vocals for a change.
 Their single was also reviewed in the August 19 issue of Record World.
 A Single Pick, the Latin disco element was called a perfect fit and the fitting together of the harmony vocals with the smooth instrumentation were noted.
 The August 19 issue of Music Week showed that the single was an ad on at Radio Orwell in Ipswich and Pat Gibson of Radio Blackburn had it as a hit pick.

 According to the September 2 issue of Music Week, the single was now a breaker.
 It was also an add on at Beacon Radio in Wolverhampton.
 It was getting played in the US.
 It was shown by Cash Box in the September 9 issue that it was an add on at KDKO in Denver.

 Sugar Cane appeared on Top of the Pops which was aired on 28 September.
 Other acts to appear on that same episode included Third World with "Now That We've Found Love", Lindisfarne with "Juke Box Gypsy" and Frankie Miller with "Darlin’".

 Now in the charts and a hit, it had moved from no. 43 to no. 32 on the UK Disco Top 90 for the week of September 30, 1978.
 On the week of October 13 it debuted at no. 75 in the Radio & Record News National Top Singles chart.
 It also did the same in the Independent Record National Top 100 Singles chart.
-It was also on the Swansea Sound 257 playlist, the 208 Top 40 playlist, the Big L Disco Dozen playlist, the Radio Tees playlist, the Capital Radio 194 playlist, the Piccadilly 261 playlist, the Radio Clyde playlist, the Radio Trent playlist, and the 194 Radio Forth playlst.
+It was also on the Swansea Sound 257 playlist, the 208 Top 40 playlist, the Big L Disco Dozen playlist, the Radio Tees playlist, the Capital Radio 194 playlist, the Piccadilly 261 playlist, the Radio Clyde playlist, the Radio Trent playlist, and the 194 Radio Forth playlist.
 The following week it had dropped down to no 77 on both the Radio & Record News National Top Singles and Independent Record National Top 100 Singles charts.

 It peaked at no. 13 on the Music Week Disco Top 40 chart on the week of October 21.
 It would spend five weeks on the main UK chart, peaking at no. 54.
 It was still in the Music Week Disco Top 40 chart at no. 36 on the week of November 18.

 The single had also been released in Italy on Dig It DG 1182.
 It became a dance hit for them there and for the week of February 17, 1979, it was at no. 19.